24 interesting facts about Nicaragua

 The city of Granada (Shutterstock)

-17. Nicaragua is home to approximately 1,800 vertebrate species, including roughly 250 mammals and about 30,000 species in total.
-This also includes 764 bird species of which 551 are resident and 213 are migratory.
+21. Nicaragua is home to approximately 1,800 vertebrate species, including roughly 250 mammals and about 30,000 species in total.
+This also includes 764 bird species, of which 551 are resident and 213 are migratory.

-18. Around 25% of Nicaragua is made up of forest with over 10,000 sq km of that classed as virgin forest (old-growth forest ecosystems where nature survives in its purest form).
+22. Around 25% of Nicaragua is made up of forest, with over 10,000 square kilometers (3,860 square miles) classed as virgin forest.
+These are old-growth forest ecosystems where nature survives in its purest form without human intervention.

 A map showing both lakes in Nicaragua

-The two largest lakes of Central America (Rudyologist: CC 4.0)
+The two largest lakes of Central America (Rudyologist, CC BY-SA 4.0, Wikimedia Commons)

-22. Nicaragua is home to a region called the Mosquito Coast which spreads along the Caribbean coast of Nicaragua and Honduras.
-It is not named after the insect, but instead, after the Miskito indigenous people, for whom the region is home.
+27. Nicaragua is home to a region called the Mosquito Coast, which is spread along the Caribbean coast of Nicaragua and Honduras.
+It is not named after the insect but after the Miskito indigenous people, for whom the region is home.

 Volcanoes seen from a lake